 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!

 What makes a perfect yorkshire pudding for us?
 Well…

 - They must puff up lots in the oven

 - They must be crispy

 - Yorkshire Puddings must soak up copious amounts of gravy

 - And they must freeze well (there’s just the two of us most of the time, and one egg makes at least 4 medium-sized Yorkshire Puds)

 We used a large muffin tin to make medium Sourdough Yorkshire Puddings.
 The recipe below makes four of them, but you can easily make 12 mini ones by using a small pie/ tartlet tin (after all, you may only need a couple of mini ones with your Sunday Meat and all the trimmings).

 How to Make Sourdough Yorkshire Puddings?

 Preheat the oven to 230°C Fan.
-Get your muffin tin and add a tbsp of oil into each of the holes (we use odourless oil, like vegetable or sunflower oil).
+Get your muffin tin and add a tablespoon of oil into each of the holes (we use odourless oil, like vegetable or sunflower oil).
 Pop it in the oven to heat up.
 You will want your oil extra hot before you add your Sourdough Yorkshire Pudding batter.